freedomgames/parklab/frontend/README.md

 Some notes on contributing to the frontend:

+* Please follow this style guide as much as possible, save for the file structure (see above): https://github.com/mgechev/angularjs-style-guide

 * When you have completed a feature and you'd like it to be included in the main repo for everyone to pull into their versions, please create a pull request on the main repo (freedomgames/Planet-Lab). (**Make sure you are pulling FROM your repo TO the main one!** Not that it truly matters, but the other way around simply won't work.
 Double-check before you submit the pull request that changes are flowing the right way!)

 * If you have time, please comment on other people's pull requests.
 (However, I am *extremely* terrible at this.
 So.)

-* Re: code style, I don't particularly care whether you like 4 space tabs or not (4 is perfect for me) or what code editor you use.
-If you're going to use a code editor that injects strange folders (lovingly side-eyeing _you_, JetBrains), please add those folders to your personal .gitignore before you commit any of those shenanigans.
+* Re: code style, please use four spaces (not tabs) for consistency's sake.
+I don't care what code editor you use, however, but if you're going to use a code editor that injects strange folders (lovingly side-eyeing _you_, JetBrains), please add those folders to your personal .gitignore before you commit any of those shenanigans.
 If someone else opens up the repo with your strange files in them, things could get weird.
 Real weird.

 * Please be kind about your whitespace.
 Don't overdo it, but don't try to minify it, either.
 We'll take care of that in the end.
 Just make it legible.
 Please?